SubnauticaNitrox/Documentation/docs/platform-architecture/platform-architecture.md

 WPF application for starting the server and/or Subnautica.
 The launcher will inject the Nitrox client code before starting Subnautica.

-### Nitrox.BuildTool

-Console application which finds Subnautica code and publicizes it for other Nitrox\* projects.
-It's required to Build and Run this at least once before other Nitrox projects.

 ---

 ## Nitrox library projects